The Benefits of Coarse Preferences: Model

-The fact that coarse-utility games typically admit multiple equilibria means that there are several ways to formalize the second condition.
-We consider three variants of our basic solution concept.
-In the first variant, weak coarse-utility equilibrium, ``best reply" is taken to mean that the deviator must be outperformed in at least one equilibrium in the new coarse-utility game.
-Formally, \begin{defn} A \emph{weak CUE} is a pair $\left(f,s\right)$, where $f$ is a clustering profile and $s$ is a strategy profile satisfying: (1) $s\in NE\left(G_f\right)$, and (2) for each player $i$ and each clustering $f'_{i}$ , there exists an equilibrium $s'\in NE\left(G_{\left(f'_{i},f_{-i}\right)}\right)$ such that $\pi_{i}\left(s'\right)\leq\pi_{i}\left(s\right)$. \end{defn} Equivalently, one could define a weak CUE as a subgame-perfect equilibrium of a two-stage game in which in the first stage each player chooses a clustering for her second-stage self, and in the second stage each second-stage self chooses an action.
 The following example shows that the notion of weak CUE is too permissive in the sense that it allows unreasonable behavior after a player changes her coarse utility. \begin{example}[Implausible weak CUE] Consider a symmetric Cournot game with linear demand $G=\left(S,\pi\right)$: $S_{i}=\left[0,1\right]$ and $\pi_{i}\left(s_{i},s_{-i}\right)=s_{i}\cdot\left(1-s_{i}-s_{-i}\right)$ for each player $i$ (where $s_{i}$ is interpreted as the quantity chosen by firm $i$, the price of both goods is determined by the linear inverse demand function $p=1-s_{i}-s_{-i}$, and the marginal cost of each firm is normalized to be zero).
 Then $((f_{1}^{\mathbb{R}},f_{2}^{\mathbb{R}}),(0.5,0))$ is a weak CUE in which both players cluster all payoffs together, player $1$ plays $0.5$ and gains the maximal feasible payoff of 0.25 and player $2$ plays $0$ and gets zero payoff.
 If player 2 deviates to another clustering, then player 1 (who is indifferent between all strategies) ``floods'' the market with quantity 1, which yields a non-positive payoff to both players.
 The reaction of player 1 to the new clustering of player 2 seems implausible in the sense that her CUE quantity $0.5$ is a clustered best reply to all of her opponent's strategy; she has no reason to increase her quantity to 1. \end{example}